Department of Communications

 - The Cinematic Arts option allows students to engage in artistic growth while developing professional film and digital production qualifications.

-- The Journalism and Digital Media Production option provides theory, news gathering skills, news preparation for print and online media and electronic media production for broadcast media.
+- The Journalism and Cinematic Arts option provide theory, news gathering skills, news preparation for print and online media and electronic media production for broadcast media.

 - The Public Relations option provides preprofessional training for careers in public relations information services or further study in applied communications.